Essential knee terminology

 A scaffold in orthopaedics is a framework that is used to facilitate regenerating a damaged tissue or bone.

-The Schatzker classification is a system for the classification of tibial plateau fractures.
-I - VI
+The Schatzker classification is a visual system for the classification of tibial plateau fractures types I - VI.

 The Schenck Classification gives an idea of the degrees of knee dislocation based on the number of ligaments damaged, and the presence of associated fractures.

-The screw home mechanism is a movement of the joint that is key to keeping the knee stable while standing upright.
+The screw home mechanism is a bony rotation in the joint that allows it to lock back and keep the knee stable while standing upright.

 A 'second look' arthroscopy is when a patient is pro-actively booked to have an arthroscopy just to check up on a previous surgical procedure.